Find Johnson County Iowa Public Records: Free Search

 This system also allows citizens to schedule searches in Johnson County specifically.
 However, this service is only available to those who register for a fee.
 Users can apply and register online for a subscription service that costs $25 per month.

-How To Check for Arrest Warrants in Johnson County Iowa
+How To Search for Arrest Warrants in Johnson County Iowa

 In Iowa, initial arrest warrants are considered confidential until served.
 This may make it more difficult to find out if an individual has an active warrant against them.